Snowboard: Board construction

-When it comes down to it "the least of our worries will be that skiers and snowboarders don't get to go play," says Jeremy Jones.

 Boots

 Snowboard boots are mostly considered soft boots, though alpine snowboarding uses a harder boot similar to a ski boot.
 A boot's primary function is to transfer the rider's energy into the board, protect the rider with support, and keep the rider's feet warm.
 A snowboarder shopping for boots is usually looking for a good fit, flex, and looks.
 Boots can have different features such as lacing styles, heat molding liners, and gel padding that the snowboarder also might be looking for.
 Tradeoffs include rigidity versus comfort, and built in forward lean, versus comfort.